ChandrashekharRobbi/Machine-Learning/Structured Data/Heart Disease/ReadMe.md

 HEART_DISEASE_ANALYSIS

-In this project i have built an model by using various sklearn libraries to predict whether the person having a heart disease or not by using few medical parameters.
+In this project i have built an model by using various sklearn libraries to predict whether a person have heart disease or not by using few medical parameters.

 I have builted model by using various steps right from the cleaning of the data till the model predictions.